trinityXmontoya/tinder-finder/README.md

- :search-name First name of user you are searching for :search-school School of person you are searching for :search-bio Bio (full or partial) of person you are searching for :search-tags If you are looking to do an image comparison you first get the tags of the *}
+ :search-name First name of user you are searching for :search-school School of person you are searching for :search-bio Bio (full or partial) of person you are searching for :search-tags If you are looking to do an image tag comparison you first get the tags of the original photo with Clarifai}
 ```

 ### Todo